 Plant it with: Create an interesting look by planting Japanese forestgrass with a deep green lilyturf.

-Monkshood (Aconitum) is worth a place in the garden because it blooms in late summer, when most other shade bloomers have finished.
+Monkshood (Aconitum) is a noteworthy plant that grows in shade because it blooms in late summer, when most other shade bloomers have finished.
 Plus, it's deer- and rabbit-resistant.
-Named for its drooping blue flowers that resemble the hood on a monk's robe, this lovely flower is an easy, under-used plant.
+Named for its drooping blue flowers that resemble the hood on a monk's robe, this lovely shade plant is an easy, under-used plant.
 It grows best in Zones 3-7 and grows up to 6 feet tall.

 Top Picks: 'Bressingham Spire' offers violet-blue flowers on 3-foot-tall plants; 'Stainless Steel' offers steel-blue flowers on 4-foot-tall plants.